 The first place I turn to is the book Snowshoe Routes Washington (3rd edition), by Dan A. Nelson.
 This book has 100 snowshoe routes primarily in western Washington.
 The book has some amazing tables in the front in which Nelson breaks down the snowshoe routes and rates them based on difficulty, avalanche potential, route time and elevation gain.
 The snowshoe routes are also organized by region, so once I have found my ideal region from step 1 and evaluated avalanche risk from step two, it is pretty easy to narrow down the list of routes.

 In addition to the snowshoe book, I find routes from WTA recent trip reports, facebook groups, and Instagram.
 For more detail about which groups I follow, or how to find trips on WTA, check out the How to Choose a Hike in Washington post.
 WTA also has a great summary of lovely snowshoe hikes here.
+Lastly, sometimes I browse Alltrails, Outdoor Project, and The Mountaineers.
+Pop over to my Avalanche Awareness for Beginners post to read why I am very picky about where I get my inspiration in the winter and why I avoid Instagram and Facebook.

 Once I have a few snowshoe routes in mind, I pick a few to research a little more heavily.